 - whether the party seeking to rely on the contracting out provision being effective knew that a representation made in connection to the agreement would breach the Act but for the contracting out provision; and

 - whether any or all parties received advice from, or were represented by, a lawyer during negotiations or any other relevant time.

-The High Court decision late last year in About Image Ltd v Advaro Ltd NZHC 3002 suggests that the courts will require strict compliance with the contracting out requirements.
+The High Court decision in About Image Ltd v Advaro Ltd NZHC 3002 suggests that the courts will require strict compliance with the contracting out requirements.
 In this case, an entire agreement clause was found to be insufficient to contract out of s 9 of the Act because the clause did not specifically refer to the conduct of the supplier.

 What is the effect of contracting out?

 Contracting out of obligations under the Act regulates the position between the contracting parties only.
 It will prevent a party from succeeding in a claim against the other party for a breach of the relevant obligation and stop an award of damages.

 Contracting out will not affect the powers of the Commerce Commission.
 The Commission can still prosecute a party for offences under sections 12A, 13 or 14(1) even where the obligations under those same sections have been validly contracted out of.
 A successful prosecution will expose the party to fines and other penalties – although in a non-consumer transaction the Commerce Commission is unlikely to intervene.

 Contracting out of the Act can be commercially valuable for both parties to an agreement.
 For example, a supplier may have knowledge that it wants to share with the other party but does not want to risk liability by sharing it, and the other party may be happy to accept the knowledge without any warranty.
 In other cases, a party will be undertaking a full due diligence, and will be relying on its own assessments of performance or potential – so contracting out may well be fair and reasonable.